-Annual fees for entry in 2016-2017
+Annual fees for entry in 2017-2018

 Fee Status Tuition fee College fee Total annual fees

-Home/EU £8,460 £2,933 £11,393
+Home/EU £8,715 £3,021 £11,736

 (including islands)

-Overseas £17,555 £2,933 £20,488
+Overseas £18,080 £3,021 £21,101

-The fees shown above are the annual tuition and college fees for this course for entry in the 2016-17 academic year; for courses lasting longer than one year, please be aware that fees will usually increase annually.
-For details, please see our guidance on likely increases to fees and charges.
+The fees shown above are the annual tuition and college fees for this course for entry in the stated academic year; for courses lasting longer than one year, please be aware that fees will usually increase annually.
+Information about how much fees and other costs may increase is set out in the University's Terms and Conditions.